zoneranasir/23SCS3810/activity_03_erd/README.md

 * each section can have many students and each student can enroll in many different course sections​;
 * a course section is taught by only one instructor​;
 * a instructor can teach many course sections.

+# Practice #4

+Draw an E/R Diagram using crow's foot notation to represent:​

+* a company sells different types of products​;
+* each product has an unique number, a description, and a sell price​;
+* customers can buy products by placing orders​;
+* an order has an unique number, a shipping address, and a customer name​;
+* an order is associated with one or more items, each of them based on a specific product and the quantity bought by the customer​;
+* items in an order are uniquely identified by a sequential number.